Kellwood Company: Acquisitions

 In February 2008, Kellwood Company became an affiliated company of Sun Capital Partners, Inc. In January 2010, Kellwood Company acquired ISIS, an award-winning outdoor company focused on women's performance and casual apparel.
 In January 2011, Kellwood Company acquired Rebecca Taylor, a contemporary sportswear brand created by New Zealand-born fashion designer Rebecca Taylor and her business partner Elizabeth Bugdaycay.
-In July 2011, Kellwood announced its acquisition of Zobha, a high performance yoga and fitness apparel and accessories company.
+In July 2011, Kellwood announced its acquisition of Zobha, a high-performance yoga and fitness apparel and accessories company.

-On November 22, 2013, Kellwood and Sun Capital Partners completed the initial public offering of Vince under the ticker, VNCE on the NYSE.
+On November 22, 2013, Kellwood and Sun Capital Partners completed the initial public offering of Vince under the ticker VNCE on the NYSE.
 In July 2014, Kellwood Holding, LLC announced its acquisition of Parker.
-Clothier Vince announced in late April 2017 that it might not remain in business over the next year, after a severe decline in revenues and stock value.
+Clothier Vince announced in late April 2017 that it might not remain in business over the next year after a severe decline in revenues and stock value.
+In October 2023, CreditRiskMonitor reported that Vince Holding was nearing a potential Chapter 11 bankruptcy filing.

-In 2016, Kellwood was acquired by a Hong Kong-based investor group, previously operated by Sun Capital Partners.
-Following the acquisition, David Falwell was promoted from an Executive Vice President to the company's CEO.
+In 2016, Kellwood was acquired by a Hong Kong–based investor group previously operated by Sun Capital Partners.
+Following the acquisition, David Falwell was promoted from Executive Vice President to the company's CEO.